-Patients must be on warfarin therapy for more than 90 days and have a prequalifying condition.1
+Patients must be on warfarin therapy for 90 days prior to home testing and have a prequalifying condition.1

 Patient Selection for Home INR Monitoring